gAtmos/Atmos_python/README.md

   - The `rules` representing the maximum number of second the devices can run in a row and the minimum seconds it needs to rest/cool down.
   - The `mapping` representing the pin(s) used by the device
-  - The `timers` reprensenting a list of timer that define the running period of the device during a day the timer must have at least on entry that have at least two entries :
+  - The `timers` reprensenting a list of timer that define the running period of the device during a day The timer must have at least on entry that have at least two entries :
     - `on` following by a date hh:mm:ss
     - `off` following by a date hh:mm:ss